Michael & Susan Dell Center Lectureship in Child Health

 Bio: Marlene Schwartz, Ph.D. is the Director of the Rudd Center for Food Policy & Health and Professor of Human Development and Family Sciences at UConn.
 Dr. Schwartz studies how nutrition and wellness policies implemented in schools, food banks, and local communities can improve food security, diet quality, and health outcomes.
 Dr. Schwartz earned her Ph.D. in Psychology from Yale University.
 Prior to joining the Rudd Center, she served as Co-Director of the Yale Center for Eating and Weight Disorders for a decade.
 She has received research grants to support her work over the past 20 years from funders including the Robert Wood Johnson Foundation, the United States Department of Agriculture, and the National Institutes of Health.?

-About the Annual Lectureship in Child Health
+About the Annual Michael & Susan Dell Center Lectureship in Child Health

-The Michael & Susan Dell Lectureship in Child Health is an annual event held in Austin during the spring to recognize distinguished researchers who have made outstanding contributions to child health.
+The Michael & Susan Dell Center Lectureship in Child Health is an annual event held in Austin each spring to recognize distinguished researchers who have made outstanding contributions to child health.
 The Lectureship is an academic forum to increase research capacity and partnerships within the Texas community, and to provide visibility for senior scientists in the fields of child health and obesity prevention.
 Since its inception in 2007, the annual Lectureship has honored a broad range of prominent national and international child health experts, whose research areas have included healthful eating, obesity prevention, physical activity, food policy, and community and youth development.